SEBR-0429/cover_letter_workshop/README.md

 This should be a collection of your own *Greatest Hits*

 <img src="https://i1.sndcdn.com/artworks-000165545106-9co5ip-t500x500.jpg"/>

+This is a chance to really show off and talk about what makes you special!

 **Introduction Greeting**
  - "Dear Sir or Madam", "To whom it may concern", "Hello there",